-Students explore various research techniques and then apply that knowledge to an analysis of existing research and to designing and implementing their own research projects.
+In this interdisciplinary course students explore various research techniques and then apply that knowledge to an analysis of existing research and to designing and implementing their own research projects.
+Students from several different social science disciplines develop and share their projects from an interdisciplinary perspective.
 The course includes preparation of appropriate research questions, a literature review, qualitative and quantitative approaches, research designs, threats to internal and external validity, sampling techniques, data collection methods, and ethical considerations.
 A basic overview of the application of research methods to program evaluation is provided.
 Ethical issues in research are explored in depth.
 Recommended to be taken in the third or fourth semester in the program.